mihirdilip/aspnetcore-authentication-basic/README.md

 Basic Scheme Authentication Implementation for ASP.NET Core 2.0

 ## Installing
 This library is published on NuGet.
-So the NuGet package can be installed directly to your project if you wish to use it with making any custom changes to the code.
+So the NuGet package can be installed directly to your project if you wish to use it without making any custom changes to the code.

 Download directly from [Mihir.AspNetCore.Authentication.Basic](https://www.nuget.org/packages/Mihir.AspNetCore.Authentication.Basic).